 The fjord Kaldbaksbotnur sits in beautiful surroundings.
 The fjord can been explored along the seaside or from the mountains when driving on the mountain road Oyggjarvegur.
 Kaldbaksbotnur is an attraction on Streymoy island.
 There are hundreds of small streams running down the mountain sides.

 Kallurin is the northermost point on Kalsoy island.
 Here you will see the famous lighthouse and a breathtaking view.
-Kallur Lighthouse is a popular attraction in the Faroe Islands.
-The hike to the lighthouse is easy and the view is fantastic.
-This is a must-see destination when in Faroe Islands.
+Kallur Lighthouse was built in 1927 and is a popular attraction in the Faroe Islands.
+The hike to the lighthouse is moderate in difficulty and the view is fantastic.
+This makes the Kallur Lighthouse scenery a must-see attraction when in Faroe Islands.
 Hikes to Kallurin start from the village Trøllanes.
 The hike takes 1 hour each way.
-When at Kallurin, you will have a great view to the west where you will see the island Eysturoy and Streymoy.
-Whe
+When at Kallurin, you will have a great

 Kirkjubøur, located on the southern part of the island Streymoy, is regarded as the most important historical site in the Faroe Islands.
 The village is a 15 minutes drive from the capital, Tórshavn.
 In Kirkjubøur you will find the ruins of the Magnus Cathedral, the Saint Olav's Church (Olavskirkjan), and the old 11th century log house, Roykstovan.
 Most houses in the village are painted black and turf-roofed.
 The log house Roykstovan, which means The Smoky Room, has been the living room o